COLOMBIA MINING REGULATION

 GRANTS AND FORMS OF MINERAL TITLE

-Since the Mining Code was enacted, rights to explore and mine can only be granted by means of a mining concession contract, which are generally granted on a first come / first serve basis.
+Since the Mining Code was enacted, rights to explore and mine can only be granted by means of a mining concession contract, which are generally granted on a first come / first serve basis subject to applicants proving their economic capacity for the exploration, exploitation, development and execution of a mining project (Art.
+22, NDPL).
 Rights granted before the enforcement of the Mining Code maintain their validity.
 The term of a concession starts from the date of the inscription of the contract in the National Mining Register.

 - Exploration Phase: Exploration may take place for a period of three (3) years, which may be renewed for a period of two (2) years repeatedly up to a total of 11 years.
 The titleholder may present a mine development plan together with an environmental impact statement in order to develop and exploit any discovery.
 An environmental license will be necessary in this regard.